 Literature references in an Abstract are discouraged.
-If a reference is unavoidable, it should be sufficiently full within the Abstract for unambiguous identification, e.g. [Smith (1994).
+If a reference is unavoidable, it should be sufficiently full within the Abstract for unambiguous identification, e.g. [Smith (1997).
 J. Synchrotron Rad.
 1, 21-31].

-Authors should supply at least one and up to five keywords.
+Authors should ideally supply at least five keywords.